spack/spack/lib/spack/docs/module_file_support.rst

 mpi, and will have the same information plus the MPI implementation name and version for all packages that depend on mpi.

+When specifying module names by projection for Lmod modules, we recommend NOT including names of dependencies (e.g., MPI, compilers) that are already in the LMod hierarchy.

 .. note::
    TCL modules
      TCL modules also allow for explicit conflicts between modulefiles.